 The provincial Coyote Predation Management Program aims to address problem coyotes that threaten livestock.
 If local producers are having problems with coyotes, they are encouraged to call (780) 623-6739.
 Environmental Services staff members can discuss prevention strategies and control methods that comply with provincial regulations.
 The County's new Policy and Procedure is attached: Predator Control Policy and Predator Control Procedure

 The Wolf Control Program, in cooperation with Alberta Fish and Wildlife, seeks to reduce the number of wolves preying on livestock.
 The program identifies areas of concern, and registered trappers are authorized to set traps on those properties.
-To participate, please read the Wolf Control Program Policy and the corresponding procedure, which includes registration forms.
+To participate, please read the Wolf Control Program Policy which includes a procedure and registration forms.

 Are you interested in growing a garden but don't have the space for one?
 The Community Garden in Alexander Hamilton Park in the hamlet of Lac La Biche has plots available for residents to grow their own plants and produce.

 The garden is fenced and has a water tank and a composter on-site.
 Plots are assigned by the County on a first-come, first-served basis.
 Gardeners have the chance to utilize one of our raised bed plots for $20 plus GST annually.
 There is a limited amount of the raised beds available.

 Tree Seedling Program

 Bundles of saplings are great for beautifying your property and adding to the environment in your area.
 Species and pricing vary from year to year.

-Equipment Rentals - Agricultural equipment can be rented from the County if it is not available through local commercial outlets.
-Items range from air seeders and post pounders to flex harrows and live animal traps.
+Agricultural equipment can be rented from the County if it is not available through local commercial outlets.
+Items range from air seeders and post pounders to flex harrows, live animal traps and more.